-In this post I’ll introduce you to 10 of the best camping cookbooks.
-I’ve selected cookbooks that are perfect for a variety of different types of trips: car camping / road trips, canoeing / kayaking trips, backpacking and wilderness survival.
+In this post, I’ll introduce you to 10 of the best camping cookbooks.
+I’ve selected camping cook books that are perfect for a variety of different types of trips: car camping / road trips, canoeing / kayaking trips, backpacking and wilderness survival.

 Summary: Top Picks for Best Camping Cookbooks

 |Best for Canoe / Kayak Camping||The New Trailside Cookbook|

 |Best for Camp Camping / RVs||The Campground Gourmet|

 |Best for Hikers / Backpackers||Lipsmackin’ Backpackin’|

 I’m not going to include my own cookbook, The Voyageur’s Backcountry Cookbook, in the table above (that’d be a little cheeky, wouldn’t it).
 That said, I do think it is the best option if you want to have excellent food on long canoe trips or to learn the fundamentals of meal planning, dishes and food storage in the wilderness.